 cao.ie – Central Applications Office

-qualifax.ie – National database with course information for information on National Framework of Qualification (NFQ)
+qualifax.ie – National database with course information on National Framework of Qualifications (NFQ)

 qqi.ie – Quality and Qualifications Ireland

 accesscollege.ie – Information on HEAR and DARE schemes